IanTaiAhn/react_games/README.md

 Styled the heck out of the website, however I'm willing to bet something broke because CSS is like that.

 Fixed a bug.

+I forgot to say that this is over, and done with now.
+Good stuff myself.
+Pat yourself on the back man.